syoh5188/PJ_modeling_7/EDA_Visualization/README.md

    - revives
    - DBNO's

+### Main Topic for EDA & Visualization
-- Tried to understand features
+* Tried to understand features
-- Tried to anaysis features with various way
+* Tried to anaysis features with various way
-- Tried to use many visualization method
+* Tried to use many visualization method